-You should build a network of people on whom you can rely.
+It'd help if you built a network of people on whom you could rely.
 Tell them to know when you find things difficult to manage.
 Please share your thoughts with them.
-Ask for their support, whether it’s practical and emotional.
-You can ask for help getting the children to school or taking a doctor’s appointment.
+Ask for their support, whether it's practical or emotional.

-Write down a proper routine of yourself as well as your family.
-Sticking to the routine of mealtimes and bedtimes can help you feel more grounded.
+Write down a proper routine for yourself as well as your family.
+Sticking to that routine of mealtimes and bedtimes can help you feel more grounded.
 It helps your children feel more guarded.
-It will also help people who are helping your family and can provide continuity and a sense of security.
+It will also help those who are helping your family and provide continuity and a sense of security.

 Please write down the likes and dislikes of your children and include them in their routine.
 It makes you feel that things are in your control.

 Check with your boss for flexible working hours.

 Having a good work-life balance can help you manage your mental health and parenting more healthily.

 Your local authority has to help you if you have poor mental health and cannot care for yourself.
 The local authority can also help your children if they are caring for you.

 Children worry less if you tell them the truth about your mental health condition.
 So share clear, factual information about your mental health problem with your children.